cifanip/quantitative-finance/cases/04_hidden_markov_models/index.md

 ## 3. Limitations

+While HHM is a powerful tool to uncover hidden structure and predict regime probabilities, as all models it comes with limitations.
+Here is a list of some of the shortcomings of HHM.

+1. Future hidden states depend only on the current hidden state.
+In practice, however, time series often exhibit long-range dependencies on past states, which are not captured by standard HMMs.
+2. Observations may depend on past values even though the current state is known.
+3. The dimension of the hidden state $N$ is not known a priori.
+If $N$ is chosen too large, the model may overfit the training data; if $N$ is chosen too small, the model may underfit.

 [^1]: Stamp, M., 2004.
 A revealing introduction to hidden Markov models.
 Department of Computer Science San Jose State University.